alphagov/notifications-ruby-client/DOCUMENTATION.md

 ### Response

-If the request to the client is successful, the client will return a `Notifications::Client::TemplateCollection` object.
-This object is named `response` in the method example.
+If the request to the client is successful, the client returns a `Notifications::Client::TemplateCollection` object.
+In the example shown in the [Method section](/#get-all-templates-method), the object is named `response`..

 You must then call the `.collection` method on this object to return an array of the required templates.

-Once the client has returned an array of templates, you must then call the following methods on the templates in this array to return information on those templates:
+Once the client has returned a template array, you must then call the following methods on the templates in this array to return information on those templates.

 |Method|Information|Type|
 |:---|:---|:---|